Skip to main content

 • Judges award the category prize to the nomination deemed to possess the highest literary merit.

-• Shortlists are published on the State Library website in August.
+• Shortlists are published on the State Library website.

-• The shortlist for The Courier-Mail People's Choice Queensland Book of the Year Award is selected by the judges from the eligible Queensland-authored nominations in the Fiction Book Award and Non-Fiction Book Award categories.
-The winner of the People's Choice Award is determined by public vote.
+• The shortlist for The Courier-Mail People's Choice Queensland Book of the Year Award is selected by the judges from the eligible Queensland-authored nominations in the The University of Queensland Fiction Book Award and The University of Queensland Non-Fiction Book Award categories.
+The winner of the The Courier-Mail People's Choice Queensland Book of the Year Award is determined by public vote.

 • Judges must disclose any actual, potential or perceived conflicts of interest as soon as they become aware of them.
 The State Library of Queensland records all conflicts of interest, perceived, potential and actual.
-The conflict of interest is managed by the State Library and the panel chair and judges in accordance with the conflict of interest framework established by the Queensland Literary Awards Reference Group.
+Conflict of interest are managed by the State Library in consultation with the panel chair and judges.

 • Judging panels may contact authors or nominators to request additional information if they feel it is required.